This site requires a more recent version of Adobe Flash Player to function properly.

 Intel also manufactures chipsets used in desktops, notebooks and wireless devices.
 A chipset operates as the PC's nervous system, sending data between the microprocessor and input, display and storage devices such as the keyboard, mouse, monitor, hard drive and CD or DVD drive.

-We believe the Server & Notebook Processors divisions division are the most valuable segment within Intel:
+We believe the Server & Notebook Processors divisions are the most valuable segment within Intel:

 High Market Share & EBITDA Margin in Servers

 Having lost its market share to AMD several years back, Intel has steadily regained its share in the server processor market.
-Though it lost some market share in 2013, Intel still accounts for an impressive 90% of the market.
-Additionally, the company earns 58% EBITDA margin from servers compared to the 47% earned from the PC market.
+Though it lost some market share in 2013, Intel still accounts for an impressive 95% of the market.
+The company earned around 62% EBITDA margin from servers compared to the 53% earned from the PC market, in 2014.

 Growing Notebook Processors Market